jharriga/BIprovision/README.md

 * FS_1nvme_noCache.yml  <-- for OSD systems with one NVME device
 * FS_2nvme_noCache.yml  <-- for OSD systems with two NVME devices

+NOTE: the file osdScenario.txt is an example excerpt to be inserted in group_vars/osds.yml

 Key vars in yml file
 * TEARDOWNonly    <-- if defined then only peform device teardown
 * datadev_size    <-- how large are the HDDs?